Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-12-James-H-Schmitz-Grandpa.md

 So he got rid of the yellowhead under Grandpa and regained the control eventually.

-# Core: 7/9.
+# Core: 8/9.
 It emphasizes the importance of not sticking to written rules too blindly to beware of minor aberrations especially in the exotic environment.
+Also, it gave a unique extraterrestrial biological style to emphasize the significance of the independent research.
 Even the most familiar entity with unexpected changes needs to be investigated thoroughly till the aberration could be explained.

 # Character: 7/9.
 It's impressive to see good female characters for a sci-fi written in 1955.
+I would give a higher score if woman here played a more important role.
 Cord was a quintessential rogue hero dealing with the mission of life and death alone and eventually proving his bravery by breaking through the seemingly impossible challenge.
 Although I cannot agree with his sedation that silenced all the potential suggestions or last words.

 Grayan was a good friend who tried her best to help Cord to stay here.